nsls-ii-mx/l_bnl_compress/README.md

   -b BIN_RANGE, --bin BIN_RANGE
                         an integer image binning range (1 ...) to apply to each selected image -c COMPRESSION, --compression COMPRESSION
-                        compression filter name or id number -d DATA_BLOCK_SIZE, --data_block_size DATA_BLOCK_SIZE
+                        optional compression, bslz4, bszstd, or bshuf -d DATA_BLOCK_SIZE, --data_block_size DATA_BLOCK_SIZE
-                        data block size in images for out_file -i INFILE, --infile INFILE
+                        data block size in images for out_file -H HCOMP_SCALE, --Hcompress HCOMP_SCALE
+                        Hcompress scale compression, immediately followed by decompression -i INFILE, --infile INFILE
-                        the input hdf5 file to read images from -l COMPRESSION_LEVEL, --compression_level COMPRESSION_LEVEL
+                        the input hdf5 file to read images from -J J2K_TARGET_COMPRESSION_RATIO, --J2K J2K_TARGET_COMPRESSION_RATIO
+                        JPEG-2000 target compression ratio, immediately followed by decompression -l COMPRESSION-LEVEL, --compression-level COMPRESSION-LEVEL
-                        target level for the compression filter used -m OUT_MASTER, --out_master OUT_MASTER
+                        optional compression level for bszstd -m OUT_MASTER, --out_master OUT_MASTER
                         the output hdf5 master to which to write metadata -N LAST_IMAGE, --last_image LAST_IMAGE
                         last selected image counting from 1 -o OUT_FILE, --out_file OUT_FILE
-                        the output hdf5 data file out_file_?????? with a .h5 extension are files to which to write images
-  -s SUM_RANGE, --sum SUM_RANGE
+                        the output hdf5 data file out_file_?????? with a .h5 extension are files to which to write images -s SUM_RANGE, --sum SUM_RANGE
                         an integer image summing range (1 ...) to apply to the selected images -v, --verbose         provide addtional information

+The program read a NeXus hdf5 file dataset  following the Dectris FileWriter Eiger detector conc=ventions and produces a new file dataset following the same conventions.

+Installation Prerequisites

+This is a python program that needs Python 3 running in a Linux-like environment.
+It was created on a Debian 12 system and tested on a RHEL8 environment.
+It is not likely to work with a python version prior to 3.9.
+A suitable python with many modules upon which l_bnl_compress.py depends can e provided by use of cctbx.python from the DIALS package.

+The modules upon which this program depends are:

+      sys
+      os
+      argparse
+      numpy
+      skimage
+      h5py
+      tifffile
+      astropy
+      glymur
+      hdf5plugin